soasme/beanstalk-clj/doc/intro.md

 ---------------

 Assume you have installed beanstalkd at the very begining.
-To start our trip, simply start it using:
-`beanstalkd -VV` (Let's see what it really happens!):
+To start our trip, simply start it by typing `beanstalkd -VV` in shell.
+Let's see what it really happens!

 ```
 ~ % beanstalkd -VV